 The Singh Center REU experience includes an invitation to the larger NNCI REU Convocation (photo from 2019 NNCI REU Convocation at Cornell University.
 (Image credit Cornell University Photography)

-This 10-week program is designed to give undergraduate students the opportunity to work with scientists on the cutting-edge of nanoscale research.
-The Singh Center is centered around four major research facilities, all featuring state-of-the-art equipment for nanoscale characterization, measurement, and fabrication: the Quattrone Nanofabrication Facility, the Nanoscale Characterization Facility, the Scanning and Local Probe Facility, and the Material Property Measurement Facility.
+This 10-week program gives undergraduate students the opportunity to work with scientists on the cutting-edge of nanoscale research.
+The Singh Center offers four major research facilities, all featuring state-of-the-art equipment for nanoscale characterization, measurement, and fabrication: the Quattrone Nanofabrication Facility, the Nanoscale Characterization Facility, the Scanning and Local Probe Facility, and the Material Property Measurement Facility.

 Student participants will earn a $5500 stipend (before taxes, paid in installments), and will be housed within walking distance of the university with housing provided by the program.
 In addition, up to $500 in travel costs to Philadelphia may be eligible for reimbursement.
 Philadelphia is an exciting place to live for the summer, with many social and recreational activities.